Graphic designer: Goals

+Creativity

+One of the most important aspects of graphic designers is creative thinking.
+That is one of the most prominent expectations put into designer’s as designing is a creative process.
+Creativity allows graphic designers to stand out from others and when actively using it.
+Practitioners aim to experiment and find unconventional methods to create more unique, effective and prominent products.

+Salary

+According the Bureau of Labor Statistics, the median salary for graphic designers is $58,900 as of May 2023.
+The bottom 10% earned less than $36,420 while the top 10% earned more than $100,450.

 Qualifications

 Designers should be able to solve visual communication problems or challenges.
 In doing so, the designer must identify the communications issue, gather and analyze information related to the issue, and generate potential approaches aimed at solving the problem.
-Iterative prototyping and user testing can be used to determine the success or failure of a visual solution.
+Iterative prototyping and user testing can be used to determine the success or failure of a visual service.
 Approaches to a communications problem are developed in the context of an audience and a media channel.
-Graphic designers must understand the social and cultural norms of that audience in order to develop visual solutions that are perceived as relevant, understandable and effective.
+Graphic designers must understand the social and cultural norms of that audience in order to develop visual services that are perceived as relevant, understandable and effective.
+Directly speaking with individuals from set audiences can prevent any complications.
+A good graphic designer is able to adapt existing historical or contemporary models and derive unique approaches, which come from a detailed research, and apply them to solve complex problems in an effortless manner.

 Graphic designers should also have a thorough understanding of production and rendering methods.
 Some of the technologies and methods of production are drawing, offset printing, photography, and time-based and interactive media (film, video, computer multimedia).
 Frequently, designers are also called upon to manage color in different media.
 For instance, graphic designers use different colors for digital and print advertisements.
-RGB - standing for red, green, blue - is an additive color model used for digital media designs.
-However, the CMYK color model is made up of subtractive colors - cyan, magenta, yellow, and black - and used in designing print media.
+RGB — standing for red, green, blue — is an additive color model used for digital media designs.
+However, the CMYK color model is made up of subtractive colors — cyan, magenta, yellow, and black — and used in designing print media.
 The reason for the different models is that when designing print ads, colors look different on the screen and when printed onto paper.
 For example, the colors appear darker on paper than on screen.